 We aim to build an alliance of national organisations committed to lobbying to improve access to quality rehab services across the UK.

+Our aim is to drive up the quality of community rehab services.
 We'll do this through promoting approaches and initiatives that work and developing new evidence-based standards.

 As the pandemic continues, it is essential that we learn the lessons so far and continue to champion the need for rehabilitation and physiotherapy.
 The CSP is calling for governments and healthcare providers to prioritise physiotherapy and rehabilitation services.